 Slow travel wasn’t always our ‘style’.
-When we first started this blog, it was 2016 and we had just walked away from our jobs.
+When we first started the blog in 2016, we had just walked away from our jobs.
 It was finally time to put our plans in motion.
-We were going to travel the globe and our goal was to visit every single country in the world then circle back and start over again!
-“Set the world on fire” was our motto.
+We were going to travel the globe, have the highest country count possible, visit every city on the planet, then circle back and start over again!
+“Set the world on fire” that was our motto.

-We defintiely set the world on fire that first 6 months, booking adventure after adventure, country after country, tour after tour and blogging every last ounce of it.
-Not to mention we were also instagramming, posting to Pinterest, facebooking, and tweeting.
+We had a crazy first 6 months, booking adventure after adventure, country after country, tour after tour and blogging every last ounce of it.
+Not to mention we were also Instagramming, posting to Pinterest, Facebooking, and tweeting.
 The whole social media whirlwind.

 But it was exhausting.

 THE TURNING POINT

-Sometime in early 2017, while in Prague our 7th country on a 1 month tour, I (Donna) got really sick.
-It knocked me down hard because I was just so tired and my body run down, from all the manic traveling.
-If you told us about “Slow Travel” then we would have laughed at you.
+It knocked me down so hard because I was tired and run down from all the crazy fast-paced traveling.
+If you told us then about “Slow Travel” we would have laughed at you.

 PUTTING THE BREAKS ON

 A NEW WAY TO SEE THE WORLD: SLOW TRAVEL

 I didn’t make up the term “slow travel”.
 It stems from the slow food movement.
 Like the slow food movement, slow travel focuses on savoring each moment.
-It’s more on the quality of your experience than the quantity of experiences.
+It’s more on the quality of your experience rather than the quantity of experiences.

 For us, travel wasn’t going to be about how many tourist sites we could see.
 No more country counts for us.
 It was going to be about enjoying each other, and really exploring and getting to know the area.
 No more 2 nights in a hotel and fancy restaurants.
-It was airbnb’s, long stays, shopping local, and home cooking …….not to mention going vegan.
+It was going to be Airbnb’s, long stays, shopping local, and home cooking …….not to mention going vegan.